Brazil is a huge country with a coastline that seems to go on forever.

 A cable car ride and then you are standing on the top of this unusual mountain with a view of paradise stretching away forever far below.
 One of those experience that will stay with you for ever.
 To visit, the best option is to take a tour that will pick you up from your hotel.

 Does anything say Rio more than this?
 This is Rio's Statue of Liberty with views better than the Empire State Building.
 Absolutely fantastic.
-To get here rather take a tour and save yourself a lot of hassle.
+This is the way to visit.

 Exploring Rio on your own is not really the best idea, rather get a local to show you their city.
 Click for some options.